Technology systems are foundational to modern nonprofit work.

 As we work through these questions, we’ll keep the focus strategic (as opposed to offering deep dives into specific nonprofit software systems) to apply to the majority of nonprofit contexts.
 Our objective will be to outline high-level approaches that can pay large dividends in helping technology to empower nonprofits.

 Ready?
 Let’s do it.
-Here’s the guide to tech support for nonprofits.
+Here’s the guide to IT services and tech support for nonprofits.

 What makes nonprofit IT support unique?